dehre/esp32-envi-sensor/README.md

 Both the reading frequency (default: every 30 sec) and the number of readings stored (default: 240) can be adjusted upon compilation using the [KConfig TUI](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html) provided with the ESP-IDF installation (see below).

+TODO LORIS: update link iOS

 Last but not least, the Envi Sensor acts as a [Bluetooth Low Energy](https://learn.adafruit.com/introduction-to-bluetooth-low-energy) (BLE) GATT Server, from which a smartphone (or any BLE-enabled device) can read the last temperature and humidity.
 This [example iOS application](github.com/dehre/ios-envi-sensor), acting as a GATT Client, connects to the Envi Sensor and requests new data every 5 seconds.

 TODO LORIS: upload picture

-TODO LORIS: upload link to youtube video
+TODO LORIS: upload link to youtube video, stating that reading frequency has been decreased to 500ms

 ## README Sections